 Avoidance of re-identification: Any action aimed at and suitable for re-identifying persons, households, or institutions is strictly forbidden.
 This also includes the combination of NEPS data with other data that allow for a re-identification of persons.
-In case of any accidental re-identification, the Research Data Center has to be informed immediately and all individual data gained therefrom have to kept secret.
+In case of any accidental re-identification, the Research Data Center has to be informed immediately and all individual data gained therefrom have to be kept secret.

-- Avoidance of data disclosure: NEPS data are exclusively provided on the basis of a valid data use agreement-for a defined purpose (research project) and to a defined group of persons (data recipient and further project members that are involved in the contract).
+- Avoidance of data disclosure: NEPS data are exclusively provided on the basis of a valid Data Use Agreement-for a defined purpose (research project) and to a defined group of persons (data recipient and further project members that are involved in the contract).
 Any use for commercial or other economic purposes is not permitted just as any transfer of the data to third parties.
-Please handle the provided NEPS data with strict confidentiality! - Regulations on using the Federal State label: For NEPS data of Starting Cohort 2, 3, 4, and 5 it is not allowed to use Federal-State-related information directly or indirectly contained in the data for analyses aiming at direct comparisons of the German Federal States (Bundesländer), direct conclusions to be drawn about a Federal State, or a reconstruction of the concrete Federal State affiliation of persons, households, and institutions.
+Please handle the provided NEPS data with strict confidentiality! - Regulations on using the Federal State label: For NEPS data collected in connection with schools or higher education institutions it is not allowed to use Federal-State-related information directly or indirectly contained in the data for analyses aiming at direct comparisons of the German Federal States (Bundesländer), aiming at direct conclusions to be drawn about a Federal State, or aiming at a reconstruction of the concrete Federal State affiliation of persons, households, and institutions.
 Any kind of ranking between the Federal States based on NEPS data is prohibited (see section 1.7).

 Please note that violation of these rules may lead to severe penalties as stated in the NEPS Data Use Agreement.
-If there is any doubt or question regarding the given regulations of NEPS data use, please contact the Research Data Center (see section 1.9).
+If there is any doubt or question regarding the given regulations, please contact the Research Data Center (see section 1.9).
 The same applies in case of encountering any deficiencies in data quality or any security leaks with regard to NEPS data protection and data security.